‘Today there is crying in baseball’: Athletics bid farewell to Oakland with one final victory - KESQ

 “To the staff who dedicated their lives to the Oakland A’s, especially those who aren’t coming with us, I am forever grateful.
 I will never forget you.
 And to all of you, on behalf of my staff, myself, this team, all the past players and coaches, everyone who’s worn the green and gold – there are no better fans than you guys.
 Thank you all for loving the game of baseball.”

-Kotsay closed out his speech by leading the fans to a chant he called the “greatest cheer in baseball,” which is “Let’s go Oakland.”
+Kotsay closed out his speech by leading the fans in a chant he called the “greatest cheer in baseball,” which is “Let’s go Oakland.”

-This chapter has officially closed in Oakland as the team prepares to write a new one.
+This chapter in Oakland is officially over as the team prepares to write a new one.
 Starting in 2025, the A’s will temporarily relocate to West Sacramento’s Sutter Health Park, home of Minor League Baseball’s Sacramento River Cats, until their new stadium in Las Vegas is completed.

 In November, Major League Baseball owners approved the A’s relocation to Las Vegas, following in the footsteps of the NFL’s Raiders, who left Oakland for Sin City in 2020.